Bow Legs

 There is no remedy to avoid your baby from developing bowed legs.
 However, parents can avoid certain conditions that cause bowed legs.
 Make sure your child gets enough vitamin D and calcium in their diet to avoid rickets.

-What is the Future of Bow Legs?
+What is the Future of a Baby with Bow Legs?

 Bow legs are typically outgrown by the age of two in babies and toddlers.
 Therefore, they should have no difficulty walking, running, or participating in any activity they desire.
 Furthermore, after treatment, children with bow legs can lead normal, active lives.
 Most children with bowlegs grow out of the condition and can walk, run, and play normally.
 Also, treatment is frequently required for severe bowlegs or bowlegs caused by an underlying condition.
 Severe bowlegs, on the other hand, can result in leg deformity, difficulty walking or running, and an increased risk of arthritis later in life.